2024 South Korean martial law crisis: Martial law powers and past occurrences

 Martial law was a recurring tool used by military leaders to suppress dissent and consolidate power in South Korea's authoritarian, dictatorial past until the end of the Fifth Republic of Korea with the June Democratic Struggle of 1987, when South Korea transitioned to democracy under the Sixth Republic.
 This was the first time martial law had been declared in South Korea since the 1980 military coup d'état after the assassination of dictator Park Chung Hee, and the restoration of civil liberties in 1987.
 This was the 17th since the foundation of the republic in 1948.

 According to the Martial Law Act, the declaration of martial law or alteration in its nature by the President shall undergo deliberation by the State Council.
 The Minister of National Defense or the Minister of the Interior and Safety may suggest the declaration of martial law to the President through the Prime Minister.
 Under Article 77 of the constitution, the president must immediately notify the National Assembly when declaring martial law.
 This enables special measures to be taken, including reducing the need for arrest warrants and restricting freedom of speech, the press, assembly, and association.
-The National Assembly can force the president to lift martial law by a simple majority vote.
+The National Assembly can lift martial law by a simple majority vote.
 The president has no authority to suspend the Assembly by any means, and "during the enforcement of martial law, no member of the Assembly shall be arrested or detained unless he/she is caught in the act of committing a crime".